openstack/releases/doc/source/pike/schedule.rst

 Final RCs and intermediary releases
 -----------------------------------

-The week of XXX is the last week to issue release candidates or intermediary releases before release week.
+The week of 21 August 2017 is the last week to issue release candidates or intermediary releases before release week.
 During release week, only final-release-critical releases will be accepted (at the discretion of the release team).